odpi/egeria-connector-ibm-information-server/README.md

     POST http://localhost:8080/open-metadata/admin-services/users/{{user}}/servers/{{ds_server}}/data-engine-proxy-service/configuration
     ```

-    The payload should include the hostname and port of your IGC environment's domain (services) tier,
+    The payload should include the hostname and port of your Information Server environment's domain (services) tier,
-    and a `username` and `password` through which the REST API can be accessed.
+    and a `username` and `password` through which the IGC module's REST API can be accessed.

     Note that you also need to provide the `connectorProvider` parameter, set to the name of the DataStage
     connectorProvider class (value as given above).